The building interacts at different scales; the façade openings and brickwork panels play an important role in this.

-Chipboard is framed within stud frames of poplar, with a powder coated balustrade in steel.
+Chipboard is framed within stud frames of poplar

 District Office Police